 A person who has been the victim/survivor of an offense is urged to seek appropriate medical evaluation immediately, ideally within 96 hours of the incident.

-Call 9-1-1 (“3” from a campus phone) or go to the nearest hospital emergency department.
+Call 9-1-1 or go to the nearest hospital emergency department.
 Mount Carmel Hospitals and Fairfield Medical Center have emergency room specialists trained to treat Sexual Assault victims.

 At the hospital, you may decide whether or not to receive a medical exam.
 A medical exam treats the full extent of any injury or physical trauma.
 In the case of sexual assault, the exam includes: